𝕬𝖑𝖎𝖎𝖓𝖆 𝕷𝖎𝖓𝖉𝖗𝖔𝖔𝖘

 Gender - The Longest Performance Of Your Life (2013)

 We shape our bodies according to the physical objectives we are assigned to.
 Walking, sitting, tone of talking, posture, standing, laughter, facial expressions – all these physical actions which we do not even necessarily pay attention consciously while executing them, are part of our gendered bodies.
-While body is also the ultimate nexus of gender, it is also inseparable to dance for obvious reasons.
-As the body is the main signifying system, therefore the concept of gender has cast a long term effect on dance.
-Ultimately the piece aims to analyse to what extent gender is conditioned behaviour, 'a little show' that we put on.
+The work analyses to what extent gender is conditioned behaviour, 'a little show' that we put on.
 Society's enforcement of rigid patriarchal gender roles happens throughout our lives - it defines society's social expectations and failing to meet such expectations have consequences.

 Choreography: Aliina Lindroos